loveshbaya/template-app/README.md

 ## Documentation
-The documentation for the Soft UI React Native is hosted at our [website](https://www.creative-tim.com/learning-lab/react-native/overview/soft).
+The documentation for the PayMe React Native is hosted at our [website](https://www.creative-tim.com/learning-lab/react-native/overview/soft).

 ## File Structure